 ASL Interpreters will be provided for the day.
 Please download the latest version of Zoom so that you may utilize the live captioning option.
 E-mail Natalie Marmol at firstname.lastname@example.org if you require other accessibility services at least two weeks prior to this event.

-$0-120 (Sliding Scale) The Field offers self-determined sliding scale tickets in order to make Activate Equity accessible for our artists and the greater community.
+$0-80 (Sliding Scale) The Field offers self-determined sliding scale tickets in order to make Activate Equity accessible for our artists and the greater community.
 Admission includes access to the full day of programming.
-The full value for the event is estimated at $120 per participant.

 This program is supported in part by: